-Elastilon Self Adhesive Underlayment
+Elastilon Underlayment Review

 A new underlayment system has been stirring interest here in the USA after hardwood retailer Lumber Liquidators began offering it with Home Depot joining in as well (summer 2012).
 Originating in Europe and manufactured in the Netherlands, Elastilon is a 3 mm thick self adhesive backed underlayment introduced in the early part of the 21st century, but used predominantly outside of the states.